pdurbin/blog.greptilian.com/content/posts/2023-01-03-open-source-meetup-2.md

 [Quiet]: https://github.com/TryQuiet/quiet

-By the way, due to scheduling conflicts, we're not sure if we're meeting in February.
-Please check back here for an update.
+Due to travel, we are not meeting in February.
+See you [in March][]!

+[in March]: /2023/02/17/open-source-meetup-in-brookline-3/